-Newer products the like Sports lottery and Keno showed a significant increase in revenue from fiscal year 2014 to fiscal year 2015.
-Expanding these products throughout our retail network during fiscal year 2015 has led to more awareness to the players of these products and a boost to the sales.
+Sports lottery and Keno showed an increase in revenue in fiscal year 2016 over fiscal year 2015 of \$2.8 million or 6.2%.
+Continued expansion of these products throughout our retail network during fiscal year 2016 and fiscal year 2015 has led to more awareness to the players of these products and a boost to the sales.